uoftgasa/uoftgasa.github.io/markdown/index.md

 ## UofT Services

-### School of Graduate Studies Courses
+### School of Graduate Studies

-The School of Graduate Studies (SGS) offers many courses to help you enhance skills that may not be explicitly taught elsewhere.
+The School of Graduate Studies (SGS)

+offers many courses to help you enhance skills that may not be explicitly taught elsewhere.
 These courses are offered under the umbrella of the [Graduate Professional Skills Program](http://www.sgs.utoronto.ca/currentstudents/Pages/Professional-Development.aspx)  (GPS), and categorized into Communication, Personal Effectiveness, Teaching Competency and Research-Related Skills.
 Completing enough courses will earn you a GPS notation on your transcript.
 Highlights for astronomy students include
 - Let's Talk Science: Introduction to Science Outreach
 - Oral Presentation Skills (for Native and Non-Native Speakers of English)
 - Understanding the Research Article: Reading Towards Writing